 The most important thing to consider is finding an injector with the experience and technical skill to create your desired changes.
 Our practice’s experience using BOTOX dates back to the very first clinical trials conducted in the late 1980s.
 We’ve literally been performing BOTOX treatments since the beginning of its use, both as a therapeutic treatment and for cosmetic purposes.

-What Is the Cost of Fillers and BOTOX?
+Cost of Dermal Fillers and BOTOX

 The cost of injectable treatments at our Rochester dermatology clinic varies depending on each patient’s individual needs.
 Our injectors discuss the cosmetic goals of the patient and examine the skin’s quality and texture before creating a customized treatment plan designed to meet those goals.